jaykay0408/Auto-Car-Data-Mining/README.md

 -   picar
     1. directory for servos (2 back wheels and 1 front wheels) in a car mostly doesn\'t have to change
+-   model_stop_not_stop
+    1. directory for building stop_not_stop.model for dmcar.py
+-   model_traffic_sign
+    1. directory for building dataset of traffic sign using Colab
+    2. dmcar_coco.py
+-   model_lane_follow
+    1. directory for building dataset of lane follower
+    2. dmcar_model.py
+-   models
+    1. directory to keep created models

 ***Homework: Submit the followings:***
 -   How to improve the lane detection